aisayo/Intro-to-React-and-Props/notes.md

 - The function does not produce any observable side effects such as network requests, input and output devices, or data mutation.
 - A pure function can not depend on outside variables.
 - Not all functions need to be pure, event handlers do not
+- All React components must act like pure functions with respect to their props.
 - [Pure functions](https://www.freecodecamp.org/news/what-is-a-pure-function-in-javascript-acb887375dfe/)

 ## VSCode extensions for react